kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 * Validate the updated `volumeClaimTemplates` as how PVC patch does.
 * Update ephemeral volumes.
 * Patch PVCs that are different from the template, e.g. StatefulSet adopts the pre-existing PVCs.
+* Support for volumes that only support offline expansion.

 ## Proposal